ZippoLag/MeatyBlazor/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- Wipeout "hello world" and turn it into a boilerplate project
+- Add Unit Test project and sample test coverage for MainLayout

 ## Next steps
-- Add Unit Test project and coverage for exisitng MainLayout and Index pages
+- Add thorough coverage for Index and MainLayout